Jacob of Serugh: Reception and memory

 Sa'id bar Sabuni (d.
 1095) wrote an 1106-line metrical homily in his honor, called The Vita of Jacob of Serugh, performed in order to commemorate the day of his death on November 29.
 Many more lives/Vitas were written for Jacob's memory, like Habib of Edessa's On Jacob of Serugh.

 Jacob's reputation as an author and composer also led many to write new works in his name, a famous example being the Song of Alexander.

+Quranic studies

+Historians have long observed that the Quran presents versions of biblical and biblically related stories that differ from, or even do not appear in, the Bible.
+In recent years, Syriac Christianity has been identified as key intermediary and link, showing that the differences between the two texts slowly emerged during Late Antiquity, especially within circles of Syriac Christians.
+The homilies of Jacob of Serugh, in specific, typically contain some of the closest versions of ideas and narratives compared with those in the Quran, the scripture of Islam, which has made them an increasingly important primary source in field of Quranic studies.
+Key examples include narrative and eschatology and apocalypse.

 Works

 Jacob is famous for his metrical homilies, written in 12-syllable (dodecasyllabic) verse.
 According to Bar Hebraeus, Jacob composed over 760 homilies.
 About 400 have survived, and almost all have appeared in critical editions, primarily in the 6-volume Bedjan-Brock edition (1905–10, 2006) and the 2-volume Akhrass-Syryany edition (2017).
 A complete numbered list of Jacob's extant homilies was published in Akhrass 2015.
 As of 2018, 20% of the homilies in the Bedjan-Brock edition have been translated.
 An ongoing translation project by Gorgias Press aims to bring his entire corpus into English.

 Jacob also wrote outside of the genre of metrical homily.
 Jacob wrote stanzaic poetry (with 25 translated to date), prose homily (8 extant), and other prose works like letters.